 We found a caring clinician who was willing to prescribe deflazacort, and we spent thousands of dollars (legally) securing it from a London provider.
 My family is blessed to have had the means and an aggressive clinician.
 Let’s face it, the overwhelming majority of DMD kids do not have that blessing.

-So we rolled the dice, and our experience with deflazacort was excellent, however anecdotal.
+So we rolled the dice, and our experience with deflazacort was excellent, however, it was anecdotal.
 Along came Marathon Pharmaceuticals, a small biopharma firm that was likewise willing to roll the dice under the premise that deflazacort could be proven to exacting FDA standards.
 Years of investing in gathering data and doing the necessary clinical trials paid off with the FDA approval in early 2017.

 The result of that risky investment and that approval is that more than a thousand boys and young men are getting this drug who did not get it before.
 Clinicians are now willing to write the prescription for the drug because it is proven and manufactured domestically under exacting standards.
 It is not my opinion, but rather a fact, that thousands of boys and men are going to live longer, and with a better quality of life, as a result of that investment.